-the American Legion Post No.
+armed forces.
+The event is co-sponsored by the American Legion Post No.

-The Mayflower Post, VFW, Chairman of the event is is sponsoring a talk on Viet Mayflower Post service officer Nam at the VFW Hall, 1426 S. Gerry Olson.
+is sponsoring a talk on Viet Mayflower Post service officer Nam at the VFW Hall, 1426 S. Gerry Olson.
 Congressman Mill, on Wednesday, Dec.
 22. Weston Vivian has been invit-Guest speaker will be Capt. ed to participate.
-Other guests C. A. Hall who served as ad-include John Carey, American visor in Viet Nam for one Legion National Committeeyear and is a well qualified man, and Bill Bishop, Michispeaker.
-Beginning at 8 p.m., gan VFW hospital chairman.
+Other guests C. A. Hall who served as ad- include John Carey, American visor in Viet Nam for one Legion National Committeeyear and is a well qualified man, and Bill Bishop, Michi-